Monogamy of Measurement Induced Non-Locality: INTRODUCTION

 Now a natural question arises about the shareability of quantum correlations in multipartite states.
 It may be monogamous or may be polygamous.
 It is known that entanglement is monogamous\cite{wootters}.
 In this work we will investigate the monogamous behavior of MIN.
 We will check the monogamy property for some classes of states in both three and four-qubit system.
-Unlike discord\cite{giorgi,prabhu,bruss}, here we will show that both the three qubit generalized GHZ and W states satisfy monogamy relations, however there is violations of monogamy relation if we consider the generic whole class of pure three qubit states.
+Unlike discord\cite{giorgi,prabhu,bruss}, here we will show that both the three-qubit generalized GHZ and W states satisfy monogamy relations, however there is violations of monogamy relation if we consider the generic whole class of pure three-qubit states.
 In the case of pure four-qubit system we consider the most important generic class of states.
-It contains usual GHZ, maximally entangled states in the sense of Gour et.al. in\cite{gour}.
+It contains usual GHZ, maximally entangled states in the sense of Gour et.al.\cite{gour}.
 Most of the states satisfy monogamy relations.
 There are two important subclasses of the generic class, say, $\mathcal{M}$ and $\tau_{min}$.
 In one subclass monogamy holds but in another it does not.
-In particular, GHZ state violates monogamy relation and W satisfies it.
-Therefore, monogamous relations of MIN are quite different to that of some important measures of correlation\cite{dakic,zurek}.
-Our paper is organized as follows - in the section II we will review some of the basic properties of MIN.
-In section III we will explain and discuss about some four-qubit classes of states which we will require in our work.
+In particular, GHZ state violates monogamy relation and W state satisfies it.
+Therefore, monogamous relations of MIN are quite different from that of some important measures of correlation\cite{dakic,zurek} and it acts as distinguishing feature of some class of states.
+Our paper is organized as follows - in section II we will review some of the basic properties of MIN.
+In section III we will explain and discuss some four-qubit classes of states which we will require in our work.
 Section IV is devoted to the notion of monogamy for MIN.
-Section V contains results on pure three qubit systems and section VI contains results on four qubit system.
+Section V contains results on pure three qubit systems and section VI contains results on four-qubit system.
+Several counterexamples and numerical figures are discussed in both the above sections.